Hanover, Massachusetts: History

 During the American Revolution, Hanover sent Colonel John Bailey and his men to help defend Boston Harbor and Castle Island for the patriots.
 Later in the war, they were sent on expeditions to Rhode Island and Manchester, New Hampshire.
 The Four Corners area of the town was the site of Wales Tavern, which also hosted Paul Revere and Daniel Webster.
 An Iron Forge in West Hanover had also gone from producing anchors, to producing cannons and cannonballs.
 The westernmost shipping point on the North River was located at Chapman's Landing near Luddam's Ford.
 Iron would come from Humarock on ships traveling up the river to Chapman's Landing in Hanover, where the iron would be forged.

 The Stetson family, in which created the famous hat company, originated in the North River area of Massachusetts.
 The Stetson family made some of their very first American homesteads in Hanover.
+Slavery was also present in the town prior to the 1783 abolishment of slavery in Massachusetts, as one of the most prominent slave owners in the town was Job Tilden.
+The Tilden family of Hanover came to Scituate from England in 1634, the same Tilden family that of Samuel J. Tilden.

 During the mid to late 19th century, there was the Hanover Branch Railroad, which had stations from Hanover Four Corners to North Abington.
 It was deeded to the Old Colony Railroad system in 1887.
 Anchors for the ship the USS Constitution, were made in Hanover at the Nathaniel Cushing Anchor forge that was located at Luddam's Ford during the 1700s.
 Hanover also had an airport called Clark Airport, that was operational from 1927 to 1958.
 It was located in West Hanover.
 During WWI and WWII the Pilgrim Ordnance Works in West Hanover made munitions for the war effort.